Shemsi Beqiri: Arrival on the world stage (2008–2012)

-On September 5, 2010, Beqiri returned to defend his crown at Human's Fight Night IV in Hamburg.
+On 5 September 2010, Beqiri returned to defend his crown at Human's Fight Night IV in Hamburg.
 Having taken a unanimous decision victory over Rosario Presti in the quarter-finals, he then exited the competition when he lost by the same margin to local fighter Dima Weimer in what was the fight of the tournament.
-In his fourth and final tournament run of the year, Beqiri finished as runner-up at the Klash II -72.5 kg/160 lb Tournament in Sindelfingen, Germany on November 27, 2010.
+In his fourth and final tournament run of the year, Beqiri finished as runner-up at the Klash II -72.5 kg/160 lb Tournament in Sindelfingen, Germany on 27 November 2010.
 He was victorious on points over Turkish duo Erkan Varol and Tevfik Suçu to reach the final where he lost a close split decision to Faldir Chahbari.

-After rising up the rankings in 2010, Beqiri began his 2011 campaign by taking a big step up in class to face Yoshihiro Sato, who had finished as runner-up in the K-1 World MAX 2010 Tournament just two months before, at the Krush First Generation King Tournaments ~Round.2~ in Tokyo, Japan on January 9, 2011.
-Sato took a controversial split decision (30-28, 29–28, 28–29), but many considered the fight a moral victory for the 24-year-old Beqiri who was more than twenty places below Sato in the world rankings and fighting outside Europe for the first time.
-He didn't return to the ring until September 10, 2011, when he participated in the four-man, SuperPro Fight Night II -70 kg/154 lb tournament in Basel.
+After rising up the rankings in 2010, Beqiri began his 2011 campaign by taking a big step up in class to face Yoshihiro Sato, who had finished as runner-up in the K-1 World MAX 2010 Tournament just two months before, at the Krush First Generation King Tournaments ~Round.2~ in Tokyo, Japan on 9 January 2011.
+Sato took a controversial split decision (30–28, 29–28, 28–29), but many considered the fight a moral victory for the 24-year-old Beqiri who was more than twenty places below Sato in the world rankings and fighting outside Europe for the first time.
+He did not return to the ring until 10 September 2011, when he participated in the four-man, SuperPro Fight Night II -70 kg/154 lb tournament in Basel.
 After his original semi-finals opponent Farid Villaume pulled out, Beqiri instead took on Philippe Salmon and dropped the Frenchman in round one before taking the judges verdict to advance to the final where he came up against Rachid Belani.
 He had no problems with the aging Moroccan and won by decision to take the tournament prize money of €20,000.